solarops/aderisWiretap/README.md

    sudo dpkg -i aderisWiretap_1.1.0_amd64.deb sudo apt-get install -f
 3. **Install Dependencies**: The application will automatically install the necessary dependencies.
 This may take some time.
-4. **Double-Click the `.deb` File**: Alternatively, you can double-click the `.deb` file to open it with your package manager and follow the installation prompts.
+4. **Double-Click the `aderisWiretap_1.1.0_amd64.deb` File**: Alternatively, you can double-click the `.deb` file to open it with your package manager and follow the installation prompts.
 5. **Start the Application**: Once the installation is complete, the application will start automatically.